haoxins/jupyter-notebooks/README.md

 - This is an open source fork of
-  [Kubeflow notebook servers][Kubeflow notebook servers link] with new features, new packages and others.
+  [Kubeflow notebook servers][Kubeflow notebook servers link] with new features, latest packages and others.

 - The following images are considered base images, which you can extend:
   - [base](./base): The common base for all other images